cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 ##### Malware
 Malware can refer to viruses, worms, trojans, ransomware, spyware, adware, and other types of harmful software.
 A key distinction of malware is that it needs to be intentionally malicious; any software that unintentionally causes harm is not considered to be malware.

-When Uploaded Content Scanning is enabled, content scanning attempts to detect content objects, such as uploaded files, and scans them for malicious signatures like malware.
+When Uploaded Content Scanning is enabled, content scanning attempts to detect items such as uploaded files, and scans them for malicious signatures like malware.
 The scan results, along with additional metadata, are exposed as fields available in WAF custom rules, allowing customers to implement fine-grained mitigation rules.

 Products: [WAF - Uploaded Content Scanning](/waf/about/content-scanning/)